samson-olofinsae/R1_batch_variant_splitter_nextflow/README.md

 - **Seqera** for Wave and containers guidance.
 - Phil for steering us toward Seqera Containers and training best practices.
-- Everyone testing the demo on WSL2/macOS/Linux—your feedback shaped the ergonomics.
+- Everyone testing the demo on WSL2/macOS/Linux - your feedback shaped the ergonomics.

 ---